The 'imAge' Festival

 PROGRAMMER & CO-CURATOR

-I was asked by the social justice charity Youmanity, in partnership with the Royal Photographic Society, to conceptualise and co-create their annual photography festival.
+I was invited by the social awareness charity Youmanity, in partnership with the Royal Photographic Society, to conceptualise and co-create their annual photography festival.
 This became the ‘imAge’ festival.

 On the judging selection panel with me were distinguished guests: